niclas-timm/fastapi-template/Readme.md

 ## Database backups

 The cli described above comes with predefined commands to create and import database backups.
-For example `python cli db create-db-dump --container-name <MY_PG_CONTAINER>` will create a sql dump of your local database for you.
+For example `python cli db create-dump --container-name <MY_PG_CONTAINER>` will create a sql dump of your local database for you.
 It's that easy!

 ## Unit Testing with Pytest